epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ### 4. Network Analysis of Actor Connections
 - **Task 4.1:** Create a network graph of actors based on their co-starring roles.
 - **Task 4.2:** Apply correlation analysis to assess how connections between actors affect movie ratings.
-- **Task 4.3:** Compute the propensity score to explore causality between movie genre and movie ratings.     @TimB
+- **Task 4.3:** Use regression analysis with paired and propensity score matching to explore causality between movie cast diversity and movie ratings.

 ### 5. Relationship Between Ratings, Revenue, and Budget
 - **Task 5.1:**  Study the relationship between movie ratings and box office revenue while considering budget data for a comprehensive analysis of financial performance.